Devil's Sea: Criticisms

 In 1975, American author Larry Kusche published The Bermuda Triangle Mystery Solved, debunking the Devil's Sea legend.
 Kusche sent letters to government offices which were related to the sea, but nobody knew about the Devil's Sea or such a danger area.
 The actual danger zone where the Maritime Safety Agency of Japan warned not to approach was only 10 miles to Myōjin-shō.

 The Kaiyo Maru No. 5 was sent to Myōjin-shō for investigating activity of an undersea volcano, and lost in 1952.
-The loss of the Kaiyo Maru was accounted: undersea volcano eruption.
-One of eight other lost ships also was accounted.
+The loss of the Kaiyo Maru was accounted for: undersea volcano eruption.
+One of eight other lost ships also was accounted for.
 Most of the nine ships were small fishing boats with poor or no radio.
 The weather was not perfect.

 In 1995, Kusche's research claimed that Berlitz's military vessels were actually fishing vessels, and some of those listed by Berlitz sank outside the area defined by the Dragon's Triangle.
 Kusche also wrote that the Japanese research vessel carried not 100 personnel, but only 31 and that an undersea volcano destroyed it on 24 September 1952.

 In Daniel Cohen's 1974 book Curses, Hexes & Spells, it's reported that legends of the danger of the Dragon's Triangle go back for centuries in Japan.
 Its most famous casualty was the No. 5 Kaiyō-Maru, a scientific research vessel, which disappeared with the loss of all hands on 24 September 1952.
 With such a dramatic history, one would expect there to be all sorts of information on the subject, especially in Japan.
 A search completed by Skeptoid author Brian Dunning for books, newspaper, and magazine articles on the Dragon's Triangle came up completely empty, until a full 20 years after the loss of the Kaiyō-Maru.
 Apparently, the story (even the very existence of this legendary named region) was not invented until very recently.

 Research also explores natural environmental changes, as the cause of such controversial anomalies in the Dragon's Triangle.
 One of these explanations is the vast field of methane hydrates present on the bottom of the ocean in the Dragon's Triangle area.
 Methane clathrates (methane hydrates gas) will "explode" when it rises above 18 °C (64 °F).
 Methane hydrate gases are described as icelike deposits that break off from the bottom and rise, forming bubbles on the surface of the water.

 These gas eruptions can interrupt buoyancy and can easily sink a ship, leaving no trace of debris.
 Another explanation for this "paranormal" activity could be the undersea volcanoes that are very common in this area.
 It is quite characteristic for small islands in the Dragon's Triangle to frequently disappear and new islands appear due to both volcanoes and seismic activity.
-Because the location of the Dragon's Triangle is not plotted on any official world map, the size and perimeter vary from one author to another author.
+Because the location of the Dragon's Triangle is not plotted on any official world map, the area and perimeter vary from one author to another author.